wp-plugins/collabpress/readme.txt

 3. Easily add a new task to any project created

 == Changelog ==

+= 0.2 =
+* Fixed PHP warning when loading My Tasks
+* When task is completed stay on project page

 = 0.1 =
 * First beta release